tomheaton/mcjty-website/www/docs/mods/lost-cities/lost-cities.md

 [Gallery](https://minecraft.curseforge.com/projects/the-lost-cities/images)

-**Lost Worlds** is a companion mod that adds two new world presets (Lost Worlds and Lost Worlds (Wasted)).
+**Lost Worlds** is a companion mod that adds two new world presets (Lost Worlds and Lost Worlds (Wastes)).
 With these world types you can generate a few different types of worlds:

 * Islands: this is a void world with floating islands.
 In combination with Lost Cities you can populate these islands with cities (use the 'floating' profile for that)
 * IslandsW: this is similar but instead of a void world the islands are floating on top of an infinite ocean
 * Caves: this is a world similar to the nether but with regular stone and ores.
 You can use this in combination with the 'cavern' profile for Lost Cities.
 Warning!
 This is very hard
 * Spheres: this is a void world that you can use in combination with the 'space' profile for Lost Cities.
 This will generate spheres which may contain cities
 * Normal: this is a normal style world that can be used in combination with the Lost Cities 'biosphere' profile.
-This is best used in combination with the 'Wasted' version of the world preset
+This is best used in combination with the 'Wastes' version of the world preset

 ## How to use